HuiranLiu/Long-distance-travel-human-mobility/README.md

    * These two docs are the 7-day incidence for Covid in Germany from 18.11.2020 to 31.10.2022.
 These were used in the script Levy-Covid19.ipynb.

 6. Data_flu.xlsx
    *  This doc was required from RKI https://survstat.rki.de/Content/Query/Create.aspx.
-It is the incidence value of Influenza(saisonal) divided by Saisonwoche.
+It is the incidence value of Influenza(saisonal) from xxx to xxx, split by Saisonwoche.

-7. sehr_hoch.geo.json
+7. geo_germany.pkl
-    * json file contains the information for seting up the German maps.
+    * The file contains the information for seting up the German maps.

 * Note: the above datasets 5,7 and 6,7 are used in the script Levy-Mobility.ipynb and Levy-Flu.ipynb separately, you can find them in the folder 'data'.